Skip to main content

 ?>

-Inspect variables deliberately
+Inspect variables without exposing them

 <?php